zannloo/tp/docs/DeveloperGuide.md

        Expected: If the value of x is a positive whole number and falls within the range of 1 to the total number of tasks in the task list, then the task with the respective index number will be deleted.
 Otherwise, an error message of `Invalid task index` will be shown.

     1. Test case: `rmt x` (where x is not a number)<br>
-       Expected: An error message of `Index provided is not a non-zero unsigned integer.` will be shown.
+       Expected: An error message of `Index provided is not a non-zero unsigned integer` will be shown.

     1. Other incorrect `rmt` commands to try: `rmt`<br>
        Expected: An error message of `Invalid command format` will be shown.

 ### UI

-#### Change directory
+### Change directory

 1. Changes the current directory in the ProfBook

-    1. Prerequisites: The current directory is root directory.
+    1. Condition 1: When the current directory is root directory,

-    1. Test case: `cd grp-001`, `cd ~/grp-001`<br>
+       - Test case: `cd grp-001`, `cd ~/grp-001`<br>
          Expected: If there is no such a group with GroupId, `grp-001`, then an error message will appear at the output box below the command box.
 Otherwise, the current directory will be changed to `grp-001`.

-    1. Test case: `cd x` (where x is an invalid path)<br>
+       - Test case: `cd x` (where x is an invalid path)<br>
          Expected: An error message of `Invalid relative path` will be shown.

-    1. Other incorrect `cd` commands to try: `cd`<br>
+       - Other incorrect `cd` commands to try: `cd`<br>
          Expected: An error message of `Invalid command format` will be shown.

+   1. Condition 2: When the current directory is group directory e.g. `grp-001`,

+       - Test case: `cd ../grp-002`<br>
+         Expected: If there is no such a group with GroupId, `grp-002`, then an error message will appear at the output box below the command box.
+Otherwise, the current directory will be changed to `grp-002`.

+       - Test case: `cd x` (where x is an invalid path)<br>
+         Expected: An error message of `Invalid relative path` will be shown.

+       - Other incorrect `cd` commands to try: `cd`<br>
+         Expected: An error message of `Invalid command format` will be shown.

-#### Display directory
+### Display directory

 1. Shows the list of children in specified directory